fredrick-dominy/fredrick-dominy.github.io/_posts/2016-3-26-changing-blog-domain.md

 ![CNAME Property on my host domain]({{ site.url }}/images/blog-domain-CNAME.png)

 ... and voilla, you are now reading this on blog.fredrickdominy.com.
-DONE!

-___